KDE/ocean-sound-theme/README.md

 - **dialog-warning**: Play when warning the user about something (e.g. "You have unsaved changes" dialog).

+- **dialog-warning-auth**: Play when prompting the user for the administrator password.

 - **trash-empty**: Play after permanently deleting the contents of the trash folder.

 - **message-new-instant**: Play for incoming messages.